 Hi.
 I'm currently a student at an optometry school in New York.
 I graduated from U.C.
 Berkeley, where I received my bachelor's degree in Integrative Biology.
 I have dedicated much of my life to helping others, having been a part of hospitals, a non-profit organization for bird of prey rehabilitation, and a college learning resource center.
 The areas I tutor are biology, microbiology, anatomy, and physiology.
 Of these, I most enjoy tutoring physiology because I find how the body functions extremely interesting and there are numerous medical applications to the field.
 I cater mainly to visual-auditory learners because I tend to organize information into simple charts and diagrams sometimes, I even draw out processes.
 I firmly believe patience, practice, and persistence contribute to a more effective style of learning.
 Because of my passion for biological sciences, helping others achieve a better quality of life, and my shadowing experiences at optometry offices, my goal is to become a Doctor of Optometry in the future.
-I currently have more availability in my schedule this semester to take on more students.
-My availability is pretty open, and I can do online tutoring as well.
-I respond quickly to messages and emails, so feel free to contact me with your requests or questions.

 Education & Certification